 Reputation: Because Birth Partners has been serving clients since 1990, we offer our clients the benefit of years of experience, and collaboration with a variety of care providers and hospitals/birth centers.
 Our clients also enjoy Birth Partners’ reputation for professionalism and unbiased support.

 What is the difference in your tiers of service and why do you offer them?

-Because we recognize that the comprehensive option is not right for everyone, we believe in giving our clients choices that best fit their family’s preferences and financial needs while maintaining the highest standards of care.
+Client needs also vary, so offering three distinctly different options gives our clients choices that best fit their preferences and financial needs while maintaining the highest standards of care.

 I have a midwife.
 Do I still need a birth doula?

 The roles of the midwife and birth doula are both valuable, but unique.

 The doula provides continuous emotional and physical support throughout labor and the

 postpartum period, including the transition from home to hospital, or when the partner needs

 respite.
 She is available directly, 24 hours a day, 7 days a week throughout pregnancy, meets